International Journal of Statistics and Applied Mathematics

 The new routine was tested on the monthly Vegetation Index and Phenology (VIP) Lab Enhanced Vegetation Index-two (EVI2) version 3 products at 10 km resolution.
 VIP-EVI2 is derived from red and near-infrared top of atmosphere reflectance, which is measured by the Advanced Very High Resolution Radiometer (AVHRR) on board several National Oceanic and Atmospheric Administration satellites.
 Performance of the procedure was compared to an adaptive Savitzky-Golay (S-G) filter, forward filtering and backward sampling (FFBS), and a spatiotemporal dynamic model based on a Gibbs sampler.
 The inter-comparison was made by descriptive analysis, cross-validated root mean squared error, and generalized coefficient of efficiency.
 Overall, the SPDE showed a higher level of fidelity compared to the alternative techniques.
 If computational resources are not heavily restricted, the new gap-filling and smoothing procedure provides a viable alternative to standard routines.
 Pages: 74-84 | Views: 406 | Downloads: 11Download Full Article: Click Here

 How to cite this article:

-Erick Okuto, Omolo Ongati and Bernard Omolo.
+Erick Okuto, Omolo Ongati, Bernard Omolo.
 Reconstructing earth observation vegetation index records with a Bayesian spatiotemporal dynamic model.
-International Journal of Statistics and Applied Mathematics.
-2018; 3(4): 74-84.
+Int J Stat Appl Math 2018;3(4):74-84.